Woody Hayes: Early years

 Hayes enlisted in the United States Navy in July 1941, eventually rising to the rank of Lieutenant Commander during World War II.
 He commanded PC 1251 in the Palau Islands invasion and the destroyer-escort USS Rinehart in both the Atlantic and Pacific operations.
-He earned a reputation for beating up officers and sailors who violated regulations or failed to follow orders.

 As World War II was near its end, and Hayes' alma mater, Denison University, was pursuing plans to reinstate its football program (which had been suspended during the war), it contacted former head coach Rogers (also in the Navy) about rejoining the program as head coach.
 Rogers declined, but recommended that his former team captain, Hayes, should be named the next head coach.
 Denison was able to locate and give Hayes an offer, which he accepted, minutes before his Navy ship was to begin the voyage through the Panama Canal — meaning Hayes would have been incommunicado for an extended period of time.

 Coaching at Denison and Miami University

 Upon returning to Denison in 1946, Hayes had a hard first year, winning only 2 games, over Capital and the season finale against Wittenberg.
 However, that victory sparked a 19-game winning streak, a surge that propelled him into the head coaching position at Miami University.
 Miami is recognized as the "Cradle of Coaches" because of its history of outstanding coaches starting their careers there, such as Paul Brown, Ara Parseghian, Weeb Ewbank, John Pont, Bill Mallory, Sid Gillman, Randy Walker, and Bo Schembechler.
 After the 1947 season, Gillman moved down the road to coach at the University of Cincinnati, which was then Miami's chief rival.
 Hayes and Gillman maintained a sparkling feud between themselves, combining mutual distaste for the other's coaching style, and because they were in recruiting competition in the same general area.

 In his second year with the Miami Redskins, Hayes led the 1950 team to an appearance in the Salad Bowl, where they defeated Arizona State.
 That success led him to accept the Ohio State head coaching position on February 18, 1951, in a controversial decision after the university rejected the applications of other more well-known coaches, including former Buckeyes' head coach Paul Brown, incumbent Buckeye assistant Harry Strobel, and Missouri head coach Don Faurot.